ntuscse/website/README.md

 - `yarn test`: Run unit tests
 - `yarn cypress`: Run end-to-end tests

-You can view all the scripts in the root `package.json` file
+You can view all the scripts in the root `package.json` file.

 ## License

 Apache-2.0